myl-google/Broadsea/bigquery/README.md

 - Go to https://github.com/OHDSI/Broadsea and search for "Quick Start Broadsea Deployment Instructions"
-- Follow the instructions with the following modifications:
+- Follow the instructions with the following modifications
 - Unless you changed the OS default when creating the VM, you should follow the docker installation instructions for Docker CE on Debian.
 Make sure to
 - Use the docker-compose.yml file in ~/Broadsea/bigquery.
 Change
   datasource.password to the default password you entered when creating your cloud sql instance.
 Change the IP address in the datasource.url and the flyway.datasource.url to the IP that you noted when creating your cloud sql instance
 - Use the source_source_daimon.sql file in ~/Broadsea/bigquery.
 Change the
   "project_name" in the source_connection string to the name of your project and the "user" argument to the default compute engine service.
-The service account can be found at
+The service account can be found at https://console.cloud.google.com/iam-admin/iam/project with the name "Compute Engine default service account" and will be of the form 1234567-compute@developer.gserviceaccount.com
-    https://console.cloud.google.com/iam-admin/iam/project with the name "Compute Engine default service account" and will be of the form 1234567-compute@developer.gserviceaccount.com
+- To apply the source_source_daimon.sql file